-If we accept the ontological split of spacetime into space and time, we gain access to a different kind of symmetry: the ones that act on each spatial field configuration.
-On the other hand, symmetries that had previously acted naturally on spacetime lose their simplicity and privileged status.
+If we accept the ontological split of spacetime into space and time, we prioritize a different kind of symmetry: those that act on each spatial field configuration.
+On the other hand, symmetries that had previously acted naturally on spacetime lose their simplicity and their privileged status.
+These notions will be expanded in section 2.4 and used to guide our search for symmetries more sympathetic to quantum evolution.

-Focusing on space and its symmetries rather than spacetime, we can demand complete relationalism, to the satisfaction of Mach's demands.
+Focusing on space and its symmetries rather than spacetime and its symmetries, our postulates demand complete relationalism, to the satisfaction of Mach's demands.
 Then we find that there are two types of symmetries - of scale and of position - implied by spatial relationalism.
 Thus both the local scale and the spatial position are to be defined relationally - that is without ever referring to any absolute frame of reference.
 These two types of transformation act 'intrinsically' on each spatial metric configuration.
-By 'intrinsic', I mean that their action on a configuration should only depend on the configuration itself, not on other configurations or on tangent vectors, which is why I call it a 'law of the instant'.
-Symmetries compatible with a timeless transition amplitude should be 'laws of the instant'.
-Fortuitously, the two relational symmetries mentioned above are shown to be the most general 'laws of the instant'.
-Thus, physical configuration space of a timeless theory becomes the quotient of configuration space wrt relational symmetries.
+By 'intrinsic', I mean that their action on a configuration should only depend on the configuration itself, not on other configurations (even if neighboring ones), which is why I call it a 'law of the instant'.

+In the quantum mechanical context, symmetries compatible with a timeless transition amplitude should also be 'laws of the instant'.
+Fortuitously, at least in metric variables the two relational symmetries mentioned above represent the most general 'laws of the instant'.
+Identifying configurations related by such symmetries, the physical configuration space of a timeless theory becomes a quotient space, and more, a 'principal fiber bundle' [5].
 In the case of gravity, this quotient is called conformal superspace.
 A curve in conformal superspace describes changes of scale-free geometry - or shapes - as it goes along.

 On the other hand, symmetries that are inherited from a spacetime picture need not be laws of the instant.
 For example, the usual symmetry of refoliations is a remnant of spacetime diffeomorphisms.
-It is not a 'law of the instant' and is thus disallowed by spatial relationalism as I define it here.2
+It is not a 'law of the instant' and is thus inimical to spatial relationalism as I define it here.2